-The SR 152 (North) to Road 13 Alternative would degrade visual quality for residential viewers, including the loss of distant scenic views.
+The SR 152 (North) to Road 13 Wye Alternative would degrade visual quality for residential viewers, including the loss of distant scenic views.
 The Central Valley Wye alternatives would include design standards to integrate structures within a community and to reduce intrusiveness of large structures, which would reduce but not avoid loss of views.
-The Authority would implement mitigation measures to minimize the impacts on residential views.
+The Authority would implement mitigation measures to minimize the impacts on residential views and rural residential aesthetic.
 As part of AVR-MM#4, the Authority or its contractors, prior to the commencement of HSR operations, would provide landscape screening to obscure HSR infrastructure from residential viewers.
 As part of AVR-MM#5, lands acquired for the Central Valley Wye alternatives that are not used for the HSR would be replanted or replaced with similar vegetation that, upon maturity, would be similar in size and character to the removed vegetation.
 This would minimize the aesthetic and visual impacts of land made fallow, because it would replace vegetation removed during construction and enhance the visual appeal of areas in proximity to HSR infrastructure, thereby reducing the resulting area, scale, and exposure to decreased visual quality.
 As part of AVR-MM#6, the Authority or its contractors, prior to the commencement of HSR operations, would provide landscaping along overcrossings and retained fill elements of the HSR.
+Landscaping would also screen or cover surfaces that might otherwise attract graffiti and other blighting activities.
+If graffiti or other degradations occur, the Authority would take responsibility to repair or repaint the damage within a reasonable period of time.
 These mitigation measures would soften and obscure the conflicting aesthetic of the HSR infrastructure, but they would not return views lost to HSR construction.